bhatnitish/rocm-gpu-operator/docs/test/manual-test.md

 More detailed information about test result events can be found in [this section](./auto-unhealthy-device-test.md#check-test-result-event).

 ## Advanced Configuration - ConfigMap
-You can create a config map to customize the test triggger and recipe configs.
+You can create a config map to customize the test trigger and recipe configs.
 For the example config map and explanation please check [this section](./auto-unhealthy-device-test.md#advanced-configuration---configmap).